karwler/VertiRead/README.md

 If you want a menu entry for the program, just set the executable’s and icon’s path to the .desktop file and move it to either "/usr/share/applications" or "~/.local/share/applications".

 Settings files are being saved in "~/.vertiread".
-Note: It's possible that neither the mouse wheel nor the audio system work properly under Linux and I've got no idea why.
+Note: It's possible that the mouse wheel won't work properly under Linux and I've got no idea why.

 ##Windows
 All necessary libraries are already included in the project, however they're built only for the MSVC 14 (2015).